Breaking bad degeneracies with Love relations: Improving gravitational-wave measurements through universal relations: Improvements in the Component Masses with the Binary Love Relations

 \section{Improvements in the Component Masses with the Binary Love Relations}

-In this section we study the impact of binary Love relations to measurements of NS masses.
-In panels (a), (b), (e) and (f) of Fig.~\ref{fig:improve_masses}, we show the measurement uncertainties of $\msource{}_1$ and $\msource{}_2$ in terms of their 90\% CIs, denoted by $\delta\msource{}_1$ and $\delta\msource{}_2$, as functions of $\dl{}_{\rm inj}$ and $\iota_{\rm inj}$ with and without using the binary Love relations.
+In this section, we study the impact of binary Love relations to measurements of NS masses.
+In Figs.~\ref{fig:improve_masses}(a), \ref{fig:improve_masses}(b), \ref{fig:improve_masses}(e), and \ref{fig:improve_masses}(f), we show the measurement uncertainties of $\msource{}_1$ and $\msource{}_2$ in terms of their 90\% CIs, denoted by $\delta\msource{}_1$ and $\delta\msource{}_2$, respectively, as functions of $\dl{}_{\rm inj}$ and $\iota_{\rm inj}$ with and without using the binary Love relations.
 Similar to the distance-inclination measurement, the accuracy of these measured masses also generally deteriorates as $\dl{}_\mathrm{inj}$ increases and $\iota_\mathrm{inj}$ approaches $90^\circ$, in correspondence to the decrease of SNR.
 Note that without the binary Love relations, the masses are already measured with relative errors lower than 100\% on this $\dl{}_\mathrm{inj}$--$\iota_\mathrm{inj}$ grid.
-However, we can still see improvement as panel (b) and (f) have more dark (low-uncertainty) area than panel (a) and (e) do.
+However, we can still see improvement, as Figs.~\ref{fig:improve_masses}(b) and \ref{fig:improve_masses}(f) have more dark (low-uncertainty) area than Figs.~\ref{fig:improve_masses}(a) and \ref{fig:improve_masses}(e) do.

 Again, to see the impact of the binary Love relations, we define the relative fractional improvement via